cscheid/cscheid.net/advice/index.md

 and Williams's
 [Style: Toward Clarity and Grace](http://www.amazon.com/Style-Clarity-Chicago-Writing-Publishing/dp/0226899152).

-If you're interested at all in how language works, you should be reading (although you probably already are) the [Language Log](http://languagelog.ldc.upenn.edu/).
+If you're interested in how language works, you will love (although you probably already do) the
+[Language Log](http://languagelog.ldc.upenn.edu/).

 The